Kayla Gonçalves

-Kayla Nicole Azevedo Gonçalves (born April 14, 2000) is a Canadian soccer player who plays for Vancouver Rise FC in the Northern Super League.
+Kayla Nicole Azevedo Gonçalves (born April 14, 2000) is a Canadian soccer player who plays for Irish Club Wexford.

 Early life

 Gonçalves played youth soccer with Glen Shields SC.

 College career

 In 2018, Gonçalves began attending Simon Fraser University.
 On August 30, 2018, she scored her first goal in the season opener in a 6-1 victory over the Minnesota State–Moorhead Dragons.
 On September 4, 2021, she scored her second career goal in a 1-1 draw against the MSU Denver Roadrunners.

 Club career

 From 2017 to 2019, Gonçalves played with Unionville Milliken SC in League1 Ontario.
 She again played for the side in 2022.

 In the summer of 2022, she joined Altitude FC in League1 British Columbia.

 In August 2022, she signed with French Division 2 Féminine club CA Paris 14.

 In August 2023, she joined FC Swift Hesperange in Luxembourg.

 In August 2024, she signed with Portuguese club Famalicão in the Campeonato Nacional Feminino.

 In January 2025, she signed with Canadian Northern Super League club Vancouver Rise FC.
 In September 2025, she joined the Vancouver Rise FC Academy for the 2025–26 CONCACAF W Champions Cup.